 Focus questions for this article:

 People continuously add words to their lexicon.
 Words are introduced in the context of listening and reading; and remembered with repetitive encounters.
 With sufficient repetitive encounters and meaningful experiences words can be learned well enough to be included in a person's speaking and writing.

 Encounters with spoken words are usually more powerful than encounters in the context of print.
-The act of being with at least one other person in a physical setting with interactions accompanied with body language, verbal intonation, and all the realities of life, is a better learning experience than encounters with words in text.
-Likewise, presenting words in a printed list isn't powerful enough for most to learn.
+The act of being with at least one other person in a physical setting with interactions accompanied with body language, verbal intonation, and all the realities of life, is a better learning experience, than encounters with words in text.
+Likewise, presenting words in a printed list isn't powerful enough for most people to learn.